MathieuCGit/ChordGrid_for_Obsidian/README.md

 ---

-Let's say now we need to change the last measure for another chord, but keep the previous ones :
+Now let's say we need to change the last measure to a different chord while keeping the previous ones:

 ````markdown
 ```chordgrid